ericwburden/advent_of_code_2023/README.md

 `mvn compile`.
 Run all tests with `mvn test`.
 More to come in this section as I discover more functionality :D.

-This project also include a `get-input` bash script that leverages the [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli) Rust CLI tool to download the input files, name them, and place them in the correct folder.
-The script automatically attempts to download the input for the day following the most recent input file already downloaded.
+This project also include a `setup-day` bash script that leverages the [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli) Rust CLI tool to create the days' class and test files, download the input files, name them, and place them in the correct folder.
+The script can be invoked as `setup-day {day}`.